conix-center/smart-cities-demo/conf/BrokerSetup.md

 ## Startup necessary services

-Start the data ingester as a service
+Start the data ingester as a service.
+This requires placing the systemd file in the systemd services, enabling and starting the service.

-Start the registration server as a service
+Start the registration server as a service.
+This requires install go.
+Make sure to use the apt package golang-1.10-go because this registration script will no work on 1.6, the version downloaded by golang-go.
+You will also need to symbolic link from /usr/lib/go-1.10/bin to /usr/bin for go to be on your path.

+Then copy the systemd file into your services folder, enable and start it.
+It expects the smart-cities-demo repo to be at the root of the home directory of the ubuntu user for now.